 A migraine is a specific type of headache that may include symptoms of throbbing pain, generally on one side of the head, nausea, upset stomach, and sensitivity to light and sound.

 Our job as optometrists is to make sure that no headache is caused by eye strain, and if it is, to eliminate it as a factor in your treatment.
 This would include a comprehensive examination of the eyes as well as an updated glasses and/or contact lens prescription.
 We also check the focusing system of the eyes to make sure that it is functioning properly.

 If you do have trouble focusing, certain designs of glasses lenses and contact lenses can help eliminate this strain.

 Since migraines are a specific type of headache that can be brought on by light sensitivity, there are ways to aide in the treatment of your migraines in addition to your primary care physician or neurologist's guidance.

 WHAT VISUAL OPTIONS ARE THERE TO HELP MIGRAINES?

-After eliminating migraines caused by a serious ocular condition, or eye strain, we turn to tinting to aide in our treatment.
+After eliminating migraines caused by a serious ocular condition, or eye strain, we turn to tint to aid in our treatment.
 Tints include a specific coloring of a glasses lens or contact lens to decrease the amount of light sensitivity and thus, stop a light-sensitive migraine from starting.

 1.)
 Eliminating Eye Strain